mozrt2/farcaster-keyword-bot/README.md

 # Farcaster Keyword Bot

-This Telegram bot sends notifications about recent [Farcaster](https://www.farcaster.xyz/) posts based on a set of keywords.
+This Telegram bot shares the latest [Farcaster](https://www.farcaster.xyz/) posts containing a tracked keyword.
 It is built on top of the fantastic [Searchcaster API](https://searchcaster.xyz/docs).

 ## Setup